 According to the American Heart Association, a good plant-based oil contains fats that are good for your health like monounsaturated and polyunsaturated fats.
-These have been shown to lower your bad cholesterol and provide beneficial nutrition, and are also low in saturated fat.
+These unsaturated fats been shown to lower your bad cholesterol and provide beneficial nutrition.
+They are usually liquid at room temperature.

-Saturated fat is present in animal products like butter, lard, red meat and tropical oils.
+Saturated fats are present in animal products like butter, lard, red meat and tropical oils.
 Saturated fat and trans fat, which are found in many processed and fried foods, can raise your bad cholesterol and your risk of diabetes and some cancers.

 Although cooking oil should be used in moderation, a small amount of the right oil provides essential nutrients like fatty acids and omega-3s.
 Nutrition, taste and cooking temperature vary from oil to oil, but if you want to keep it simple, Thomas recommends these two oils to cover all your bases: